- About Us -

 I've really enjoyed the variety of projects I've been asked to help with over the last two years!
 My clients are absolutely fabulous, and I am always happy to serve them.

-In addition to home organizing, I now also offer home staging (consultations, photo prep, and accessories rental).
-I have completed the home staging course from IAP college and am happy to meet the needs I noticed home sellers tend to have in this area.
+In addition to home organizing, I now also offer home staging (consultations, photo prep, and enhancements.
+I have completed the home staging course from IAP college and am happy to meet the needs I've noticed home sellers tend to have in this area.

 I love coming alongside my clients and providing custom-tailored solutions in their homes.
 I am happy to be someone my clients can turn to and trust in a time of need.